-Iluka encourages all employees, directors, contractors and consultants to raise concerns regarding any misconduct that they believe constitutes a breach of the Code of Conduct, Iluka's policies or the law.
-Iluka's Whistleblower Policy sets out the mechanism by which staff can confidently, and anonymously if they wish, raise concerns in a responsible manner without fear of discriminatory treatment, recrimination or reprisal, and Iluka's commitment to properly investigate any issues.
+lluka encourages all employees, directors, contractors and consultants to raise concerns regarding any misconduct that they believe constitutes a breach of the Code of Conduct, Iluka's policies or the law.
+Iluka's Whistleblower Policy sets out the mechanism by which staff and other stakeholders can confidentially, and anonymously if they wish, raise concerns in a responsible manner without fear of discriminatory treatment, recrimination or reprisal, and Iluka's commitment to properly investigate any issues.